Testing & Diagnosis

 5. You want to take advantage of Medicare's Annual Wellness Visit cognitive screening

 Even mild changes are worth discussing, especially if they affect daily routines.
 Early conversations can reduce uncertainty and help families feel more prepared, whether results show normal aging or a need for follow-up.
+For a detailed look at the specific groups that benefit most, see our guide on who should get cognitive testing.

 How At-Home Testing Works with Orena